Sonic the Hedgehog (film series): Sonic the Hedgehog 4 (2027)

 In September 2024, producer Toby Ascher stated intent for additional installments in the franchise following the release of Sonic the Hedgehog 3.
 In December 2024, the film was officially greenlit, slated for Spring 2027.
 In January 2025, it was announced that the film would be released on March 19, 2027.

-It is expected that Amy Rose and Metal Sonic, who both appeared in the mid-credits scene of the previous film, will appear in this film.
-While nothing has yet been officially disclosed about the film's story, fans and journalists have widely speculated that it will take inspiration from Sonic CD, which served as the introduction of both characters to the video game series.
+It is confirmed that Amy Rose and Metal Sonic, who both appeared in the mid-credits scene of the previous film, will appear in this film.
+While nothing has yet been officially disclosed about the film's story, fans and journalists have widely speculated that it will take inspiration from Sonic CD (1993), which was the first appearance of both characters within the video game series.
+Fowler acknowledged the connection, saying that their simultaneous introduction was intended to "honor that chronology", but stated that the film's story would not be solely based on CD.
 In January 2025, Carrey expressed interest in returning as Robotnik if the film's premise interested him.
+In February 2026, Kristen Bell was announced to be voicing Amy.
+On March 2, Fowler announced that production on the film had begun.
+Filming wrapped in May.

-Future
+Untitled spinoff film (2028)

 In April 2025, The Wrap reported that Paramount is planning a spinoff film.
-Marc Deschamps from ComicBook.com noted rumours of the film starring Shadow and following up on the third film's post-credits scene.
+Marc Deschamps from ComicBook.com noted rumors of the film starring Shadow and following up on the third film's post-credits scene.
+In December 2025, it was announced that a new film in the franchise, announced as "Sonic Universe Event Film", would be released on December 22, 2028.